 MGMT 585.
 Independent Study.
 1 to 3 Credit.

 MGMT 590.
 Current Topics in Management.
-2 or 3 Credits.
+3 Credits.

 A graduate level seminar on current issues and problems in the field.
 Graduate only.